ROCK LEGENDS CRUISE VIII 2020 TERMS AND CONDITIONS

 If a Primary passenger’s reservation is transferred to a NEW passenger, the NEW passenger must pay all money due on the account up to the time it is transferred and will then be held to the same payment schedule as the party releasing the cabin was originally bound.
 Once the NEW passenger has assumed the financial responsibility, as herein described, for the cabin, a refund for the releasing party will be processed.

 All passenger changes must be initiated by the Primary passenger.
-Changes will only be made by NAHA staff.
+Reservation changes can only be made by NAHA staff.
 The Primary passenger must call NAHA directly at 1-888-666-1499 to make changes.

-All changes must be completed by November 1, 2017.
+All passenger changes must be completed by December 1, 2019.

 Your decision to accept a roommate for the Cruise is at your own risk.
 NAHA and its Released Parties are not responsible nor liable for any and all claims or cause of action arising out of or in connection with your selection of a roommate for the Cruise, including, without limitation, any injury or damage to persons or property which may be caused, directly or indirectly, in whole or in part, from such request or selection.

-It remains the Primary passenger’s responsibility to ensure that the Cruise Fare is paid in full by all parties.
-In the case that a roommate defaults on payment, cancels their reservation or there is a dispute resulting in the desire to no longer room together, the Primary passenger shall be responsible for the full cabin fare and/or for finding a replacement roommate.
+It remains the Primary passenger’s responsibility to ensure that the total cruise cost is paid in full by all parties/roommates.
+In the case that a roommate defaults on payment, cancels their reservation or there is a dispute resulting in the desire to no longer room together, the Primary passenger shall be responsible for the full cabin cost and/or for finding a new roommate.

 RIGHT TO CHANGE CRUISE ITINERARY